abhidas0810/Insurance-Management-Platform/README.md

 ## API Module Endpoints

+### Login Module

+GET- http://localhost:8888/api/logIn : To access the system, Clint is required to log in using their email address and password.
+Upon successful authentication, an authorization token will be generated, which Clint must copy and paste into the designated "Authorize" field located in the top right-hand corner of the screen in order to gain access to the authorized areas of the system.

 ### Client Module

 * POST- http://localhost:8888/api/clients : Register client details.
+Email id must be a valid email.
+Date must be in YYYY-MM-DD format and must be in past.
+Mobile number must be of 10 digits.

 * GET- http://localhost:8888/api/clients : Get all client details.
 * GET - http://localhost:8888/api/clients/id : Get details of specific client using emailId.
 * PUT - http://localhost:8888/api/clients/id : Update the details of specific client using emailId.
+Email id must be a valid email.
+Date must be in YYYY-MM-DD format.
+Mobile number must be of 10 digits.

 * DELETE - http://localhost:8888/api/clients/id : Delete the details of specific client using emailId.

 ### Insurance_Policy Module

 * POST- http://localhost:8888/api/policies : Create policy details.
+Date must be in YYYY-MM-DD format and must be in future.

 * GET- http://localhost:8888/api/policies : Get all policies details.
 * GET - http://localhost:8888/api/policies/id : Get details of specific policy using policyNumber.
 * PUT - http://localhost:8888/api/policies/id : Update the details of specific policy using policyNumber.
+Date must be in YYYY-MM-DD format and must be in future.

 * DELETE - http://localhost:8888/api/policies/id : Delete the details of specific policy using policyNumber.

 ### Claim Module

 * POST- http://localhost:8888/api/claims : Create claim details.
+Date must be in YYYY-MM-DD format and must be in past.

 * GET- http://localhost:8888/api/claims : Get all claims details.
 * GET - http://localhost:8888/api/claims/id : Get details of specific claim using claimNumber.
 * PUT - http://localhost:8888/api/claims/id : Update the details of specific claim using claimNumber.
+Date must be in YYYY-MM-DD format and must be in past.

 * DELETE - http://localhost:8888/api/claims/id : Delete the details of specific claim using claimNumber.

 <!-- ![Logo](https://i.postimg.cc/kM0tpJKd/p2.png) -->